4.5 Rating 1,000+ Reviews

-A refrigerator not cooling properly can be frustrating, as it directly impacts its primary function of preserving food.
+If you’re wondering why your refrigerator is not cooling properly can be frustrating, as it directly impacts its primary function of preserving food.
 Several components can contribute to this problem.
-Here are some common reasons why a refrigerator is not cooling effectively:
+Here are some common reasons why a refrigerator is not cooling effectively.
+Understanding the reasons refrigerator not cooling can help you fix minor issues before they require professional repair.

 Issue: Sometimes, the thermostat settings may be incorrect.